ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Marketing
    - D) Controlling

-3. **Open-Ended**: Describe the role of a project manager in ensuring that a project meets its goals.

-4. **Open-Ended**: What are the key components that a project manager must consider when developing a project plan?

-5. **True/False**: The controlling function of management involves verifying that everything is working according to plan, schedule, and budget.
+3. **True/False**: The controlling function of management involves verifying that everything is working according to plan, schedule, and budget.

 Sure!
 Here are five practice questions based on the content from the course material: